mikesol/wall/docs/src/functions-2.md

 [ 3 4 ]
 ```

-Lastly, while we invoke functions using a syntax `foo 1`, we can also invoke them using the function `invoke`.
+Lastly, while we invoke functions using a syntax `my-function 1`, we can also invoke them using the function `invoke`.

 ```
 w> { 1: 2, 3: 4 } 1